 The decision-maker sees this page and thinks, If it works for them, it will work for us.

-Psychology Lesson: Maslow’s Hammer
+Sales Psychology Lesson 3: Maslow’s Hammer

 Enterprise products are rarely “bought” in the traditional sense—in most cases, they are “sold.”
 This means that sales teams have to constantly find new prospects and close deals in order to bring in revenue.

 In most scenarios, the prospect depends heavily on a few familiar tools despite knowing that there are better options out there.
 This is known as Maslow’s Hammer or the Law of Instrument, which can be summed up in the familiar quotation, “If all you have is a hammer, everything looks like a nail.”

 Companies selling enterprise solutions (especially in the SaaS tech space) need to create landing pages that educate prospects on how a new tool can solve their problem better than the “hammer” they’ve been using.